 Volunteers play a vital role in helping us meet our demands throughout the year, but are especially crucial during the spring, summer and fall.
 The volunteer experience offers participants the ability to develop knowledge and skill in a supportive environment.
 There are ongoing educational opportunities along with many other benefits.

 All volunteer applicants are required to submit an application.
 You will be contacted within 2-3 weeks after we receive your application to schedule an interview, during which we discuss your work experience, areas of interest, and opportunities at the Center.
-All volunteers excepted into the program receive an orientation prior to his/her assignment.
+All volunteers accepted into the program receive an orientation prior to his/her assignment.
 We welcome applications from individuals of diverse age, experience, ethnicity and physical ability.

 By training to become an Environmental Educator, you will be helping us with the heart of our mission: to create connections to nature through personal experience.
 Whether you choose to assist with our most popular field program, Rocky Shore Exploration, or prefer to assist with an indoor program, you will share in our pride of promoting stewardship of our Earth.